George Petak

-George Petak (born November 6, 1949) is an American Republican politician and political consultant who was the first Wisconsin state legislator to be removed from office in a recall election.
+George Anthony Petak Jr. (November 6, 1949 – December 24, 2024) was an American Republican politician and political consultant from Racine, Wisconsin.
+He served five and a half years in the Wisconsin Senate, representing Wisconsin's 21st Senate district from 1991 until he was recalled from office in June 1996.
+He was the first Wisconsin state legislator to be removed from office by recall election; he was recalled over his decisive vote in favor of the sales tax plan which funded construction of Miller Park.

-Early life and education
+Background

 Born in Warren, Ohio, Petak graduated from Kent State University.
 He was hired by Ametek's Lamb Electric division in 1973 and worked in several administrative positions.
 In 1976, he moved to Sturtevant, Wisconsin to take on the role of quality control manager at an Ametek manufacturing plant in neighboring Racine.

+Petak died from glioblastoma—a form of brain cancer—on December 24, 2024, at the age of 75.